Great Southern Reef: Invertebrates

 Rock lobster and abalone are the best-known invertebrate residents of the Great Southern Reef because of their economic value and ubiquity as foods.
 There are many species of crustaceans, from large spider crabs to the blue swimmer crab to the hair-like amphipods known as skeleton shrimp.
-Brightly colored nudibranchs comb the rocky reefs for algae, sponges, and other food items.
+Brightly coloured nudibranchs comb the rocky reefs for algae, sponges, and other food items.
 The reef has multiple endemic cephalopods: the Giant Australian cuttlefish assemble in large numbers to mate, and the southern species of the blue-ringed octopus hunts with deadly tetrodotoxin.
 Multiple species of reef and bobtail squid also make their home on the Great Southern Reef.

 Birds

 The demise of kelp forests on the Great Southern Reef has resulted in a lot of dead kelp washing ashore; also known as beach wrack, 40 species of South Australian bird use it in the building of their nests.

 There are multiple coastal and island colonies of the world's smallest penguin species, the Australian little penguin or fairy penguin, that feed in the rich waters of the Great Southern Reef.
 The latest research differentiates this species from the little blues of New Zealand, although they are still collectively considered the smallest species of penguin.
 These colonies include Sydney's Manly Beach and Montague Island in New South Wales and St Kilda Breakwater in Melbourne.
 Phillip Island in the state of Victoria is home to the world's largest fairy penguin colony.